Tim Murphy (Pennsylvania politician)

-Timothy Francis Murphy (born September 11, 1952) is an American former politician and psychologist who served as the U.S. representative for Pennsylvania's 18th congressional district from 2003 until his resignation in 2017.
+Timothy Francis Murphy (September 11, 1952 – July 18, 2026) was an American politician and psychologist who served as the U.S. representative for Pennsylvania's 18th congressional district from 2003 until his resignation in 2017.
 The district included several suburbs south of Pittsburgh.
 A member of the Republican Party, he also represented the 37th Senate district in the Pennsylvania State Senate from 1996 to 2003.
 Murphy consistently carried the 18th district with at least 58% of the vote, including unopposed re-election bids in 2014 and 2016.

-In October 2017, it was reported Murphy urged a mistress to have an abortion despite his strict public anti-abortion stance, which was followed by reports of endemic abuse and harassment in his congressional office.
-Murphy resigned immediately following these scandals, with his seat won by Democrat Conor Lamb in a special election.

 Early life, education, and psychologist career

 One of eleven children, Murphy was born in Cleveland and was raised in Northfield, Ohio, where he attended St. Barnabas Catholic School and Walsh Jesuit High School.
 He received his Bachelor of Science from Wheeling Jesuit University, his MA from Cleveland State University, and his PhD in psychology from the University of Pittsburgh.
 Upon leaving school, he became a practicing psychologist and an assistant professor at the University of Pittsburgh.
 He also made regular appearances on KDKA-TV in Pittsburgh from 1979 to 1995 as a health-care expert.

 Murphy co-wrote The Angry Child (2002), which won the National Parenting Publications Award and was featured on Book TV.
 A few years later, he co-wrote Overcoming Passive-Aggression (2005), again with Loriann Hoff Oberlin, a writer/author and mental-health counselor.
 Overcoming Passive-Aggression received abundant reviews, including some from specialist mental health publications.
 Murphy has been interviewed by reporters from Psychology Today, The Washington Post, USA Today, CBS Early Show, CNN, Face the Nation, C-SPAN, and others in the media on the topics of mental health, anger management and violence, parenting, and relationships.